AdobeDocs/dev-docs-reference/src/pages/deploy/index.md

 2. **Preview Stage** (Step 1 of 2)
    - Uploads content to production environment in preview mode
-   - Content is staged but not yet publicly visible
+   - Content is staged but on the `https://stage--adp-devsite-stage--adobedocs.aem.page/pathPrefix/` and `developer-stage.adobe.com/pathPrefix/` url
    - Allows for validation before going live
-   - Basically uploads the content to the `.page`
+   - content for production always must be `Preview` before it appears on `Live'

 3. **Live Stage** (Step 2 of 2)
    - Activates the previewed content after a 60-second delay
-   - Content becomes publicly accessible
+   - Content becomes publicly accessible on the `https://main--adp-devsite--adobedocs.aem.page/pathPrefix/` and the `developer.adobe.com/pathPreix/`
    - Cache is cleared to ensure fresh content delivery
-   - Uses the `.page` version and publishes it to the `.live` version

 **Important note**:
  - If the repo has never had a production commit on the EDS system, one should select the `deployAll` function to initally deploy

-### Stage & Production Deployment

-When deploying to both environments:

-1. **Stage Deployment**
-   - Deploys changes to staging environment based on the last successful commit on `main`
-   - Clears stage cache
-   - Allows for testing in a production-like environment

-2. **Production Deployment**
-   - Follows the same preview + live process as production-only deployments
-   - Clears both stage and production caches for consistency

 ### Stage Deployment ###

 When deploying to the stage environment:

 1. **Stage Deployment**
-   - Deploys changes to staging environment based on the last successful commit.
-When deploying from a new branch, use the `deployAll` option to make sure it matches the current branch's file
+   - Deploys changes to staging environment based on the last successful commit to the staging environment
    - Clears stage cache
    - Allows for testing in a production-like environment

-## Understanding Deployment Options

-### Incremental vs. Full Deployment
+2. **Preview Stage** (Step 1 of 2)
+   - Uploads content to production environment in preview mode
+   - Content is staged but on the `https://stage--adp-devsite-stage--adobedocs.aem.page/pathPrefix/` and `developer-stage.adobe.com/pathPrefix/` url
+   - Allows for validation before going live

-#### Incremental Deployment (Default)
+### Incremental Deployment (Default)

 **When to use:**
 - Regular content updates